[latepoint_book_button bg_color=”#ff6900″ text_color=”#000000″ border_radius=”10px ” caption=”Schedule an appointment”]

 What is the thoracolumbar fascia ? how can it be treated with deep tissue massage ?
 The thoracolumbar fascia [TLF] is a wide region of connective tissue (roughly diamond-shaped) that encloses the intrinsic back muscles and consists of the thoracic and lumbar portions of the deep fascia.
 It consists of several layers of crosshatched collagen fibres that cover the back muscles in the lower thoracic and lumbar areas before moving through these muscles and attaching to the sacrum.
 It is most formed in the lumbar region.

-Swedish massage, yet the more deep pressing factor is useful in delivering constant muscle pressure.
+Best Deep Tissue Massage in Wake Forest N.CThe advantages of deep tissue massage is like Swedish massage, yet the more deep pressing factor is useful in delivering constant muscle pressure.

 The TLF is a multi-layered structure that distinguishes the para-spinal muscles from the posterior abdominal wall muscles, such as the quadratus lumborum (QL) and psoas major.